linkedin/coral/README.md

 - Coral-Visualization [WIP]: Visualizes Coral SqlNode and RelNode trees and renders them to an output file.
 - Coral-Service: Service that exposes REST APIs that allow users to interact with Coral (see [Coral-as-a-Service](#Coral-as-a-Service) for more details).

+## Version Upgrades

+This project adheres to semantic versioning, where the format x.y.z represents major, minor, and patch version upgrades.
+Consideration should be given to potential changes required when integrating different versions of this project.

+**'y' Upgrade**

+An 'y' upgrade represents a version change that introduces backward incompatibility by removal or modification of methods.

+**'x' Upgrade**

+An 'x' upgrade signifies a version change that introduces backward incompatibility by affecting the availability of classes.

+Please carefully review the release notes and documentation accompanying each version upgrade to understand the specific changes and the recommended steps for migration.

 ## How to Build